armytag/langs/astrolang/notes.md

 Preceding word /sa/ becomes reduced to prefix /h-/ which triggers aspiration of following consonant, which eventually becomes high-tone on following vowel.

-> s → h / always? word-initially?
+> s → h / always? word-initially? pre-consonantal?

 - da    → da   → da  → tʰà
 - sa da → h-da → tʰa → tʰá